-The Group, as an agricultural producer, recognised government grants amounting to \$1,138,000 and \$1,001,000 during the years ended 31 December 2021 and 2020, respectively.
+The Group, as an agricultural producer, recognised government grants amounting to \$1,662,000 and \$1,138,000 during the years ended 31 December 2022 and 2021, respectively, to subsidise growing and production cost of the Group's biological assets.
+As at 31 December 2022 and 2021, there were no unfulfilled conditions nor other contingencies attached to these grants, nor significant decreases expected in the level of government grants.